 I oppose Senate Bill 190 and I signed his petition.

 If you believe as I do that this bill is problematic, then you can do the following.

 1. Write to Senator Rader before February 8th — especially if you live in Oklahoma.
 It will only take 2 minutes.
 Click this link, scroll down, look for “Office Information”, and then click the link entitled “E-mail Senator Rader”.

 2. Sign Ken Cohen’s petition.
 Click here to read and sign his petition on change.org.

 3. Share this post on social media using the links below.

 4. Join our Qigong Teachers’ Alliance group on Facebook.

 I’d also love to hear from you.
 Do you have any thoughts on this subject?
 Anything to add?
 Did I miss anything?
-Post in the comments below.[social_warfare]Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Post in the comments below.[social_warfare]Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
 If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
 The sooner you read my book, the sooner you can start healing!
 Click here to see my book on Amazon.